Spreadsheets can be tricky. Even with the power of Google Sheets, certain assumptions are made when specific values are entered into a spreadsheet.

 Cannot Edit Protected Cells

-To protect the integrity of the spreadsheet, certain columns cannot be edited.
+Certain columns cannot be edited to protect the integrity of the spreadsheet.
 Protected columns are in grey to indicate that you cannot edit the field directly on the Edit Products, Edit Variants, Edit Variants Default Price, and Edit Vendors spreadsheets.

 If you are using a different spreadsheet and want to see the protected ranges, click View > Protected Ranges as shown here:

-NOTE: You will need to click into the spreadsheet in order to see the option to view protected ranges.
+NOTE: You must click into the spreadsheet to see the option to view protected ranges.

 Information that isn't intended to be changed on a given type of bulk upload will show up on the spreadsheet, but you will not be able to edit it.
 For instance, if you've generated an "Edit Variants" spreadsheet, you cannot edit Product-level characteristics (like Product Name and Categories).